|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 Pintos is distributed under a liberal license that allows free use, modification, and distribution.
 Students and others who work on Pintos own the code that they write and may use it for any purpose.
 Pintos comes with NO WARRANTY, not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See section License, for details of the license and lack of warranty.

-In the context of CS 5600, please refraining from reading any homework solutions available online or elsewhere.
+In the context of CS 5600 course, please respect the spirit and the letter of the honor code by refraining from reading any homework solutions available online or elsewhere.
 Reading the source code for other operating system kernels, such as Linux or FreeBSD, is allowed, but do not copy code from them literally.
 You must cite code or other sources (stackoverflow, forums, etc.) that inspire your own solutions.
 The vast majority of code you submit must be written by you and your groupmates; if more than 5% of your code is coming from online sources, you will run the risk of being flagged by our cheat detection sofware, and consequently receiving 0 points for the project.
 If you have any questions about the cheating policy, contact the intructor.